 - Absorption cooling technology – solar heat

-Thus, any technology that can help to save energy in the cooling and air-conditioning applications can help to reduce India’s power shortage burden to a great extent.
+Thus, any technology that can help to save energy in the cooling and air-conditioning applications can help to reduce India’s power shortage burden to a great extent and build the economy as well.

 ABSORPTION COOLING TECHNOLOGY